mrkaleArduinoLib/gbj_appeeprom/README.md

 #### Description
 The method returns current time period in milliseconds for publishing to IoT platform.
-- The value is taken from the parameter cache in RAM, not read from EEPROM.
+- The value is taken from the parameter cache in RAM, not read from EEPROM directly.
+- The value (alongside with other parameters) is read from EEPROM just at the beginning of a sketch at microcontroller start.

 #### Syntax
     byte getPeriodPublish()